ArcticaProject/vcxsrv/README.md

 1. master - The upstream VcXsrv branch that upstream VcXsrv is built from.
 Currently on the 1.16.x version series.
 2. release/1.15.2.x - the 1.15.2.x branch maintained by Arctica and X2Go.
+3. release/1.17.0.0-x - the 1.17.0.0-x branch maintained by Arctica and X2Go.
-3. release/external - Upstream copies the released (or git) versions of the various packages into this branch, which they call `released` .
+4. release/external - Upstream copies the released (or git) versions of the various packages into this branch, which they call `released` .
 They then update the packages.txt file at the root.
 This branch contains 0 modifications to those packages.
 Upstream then uses git's merge feature to merge these packages updates/upgrades into master, where upstream does make modifications to those packages.
-4. release/external-1.15.2.x - same as `release/external`, but for `release/1.15.2.x` rather than `master`.
+5. release/external-1.15.2.x - same as `release/external`, but for `release/1.15.2.x` rather than `master`.
+6. release/external-1.17.0.0-x - same as `release/external`, but for `release/1.17.0.0-x` rather than `master`.